tryolabs/norfair/README.md

 - Supports moving camera, re-identification with appearance embeddings, and n-dimensional object tracking (see [Advanced features](#advanced-features)).

-- The function used to calculate the distance between tracked objects and detections is defined by the user, enabling the implementation of different tracking strategies.
+- Norfair provides several predefined distance functions to compare tracked objects and detections.
+The distance functions can also be defined by the user, enabling the implementation of different tracking strategies.

 - Fast.
 The only thing bounding inference speed will be the detection network feeding detections to Norfair.